1S1KCH/DayZ_Duel_Admin_Debug_Monitor/README.md

 NON-admin user logs in they will see the debug monitor on the left (see screenshot above) and when an Admin logs in (assuming you've put their UID in the list as explained below), they will see the extended debug monitor.

+* The Always on version will be on ALL the time.
+* The Trigger version will only come on when you press your Debug Monitor hotkey, and fades after about 30 seconds.

-This version is for Chernarus, but should also work with other maps (back up your original files before testing).
+Both versions are for Chernarus but should also work with other maps (back up your original files before testing).

 I accept no responsibility for any damage or downtime this script may cuase to your server.
 The script has been tested and confirmed to be working by both admins and regular users on my server.